Please help us throw ink at the devil by printing and distributing this article!!

 References

 Bergreen, Laurence.
 Over the Edge of the World.
 Magellan's Terrifying Circumnavigation of the Globe.
-William Morrow, NY, 2003.
+William Morrow, New York, 2003.

 Cameron, Ian.
 Magellan and the First Circumnavigation of the World.
 Saturday Review Press, New York, 1973.